 there is no cluster of grapes to eat,

 none of the early figs that I crave.

-Micah pictures God as looking for the early figs that he craves, but finding none.
-Israel is not producing the fruit that God wants from them.
+Micah pictures God as looking for the early figs that he craves but finding none.
+Israel is not producing the fruit that God wanted from them.

 This sounds very much like what is happening in the account of Jesus cursing the fig tree.
-He is craving figs, even though it is not the season for figs. It would seem he is looking for early figs, but does not find them.
+He is craving figs, even though it is not the season for figs. It would seem, like God in Micah, that he is looking for early figs but does not find them.

 I will take away their harvest,Jeremiah 8:13 NIV

 There will be no grapes on the vine.